deepthinker42/misc/automation/testcase/memory_hoisting/README.md

       -s SUT, --sut SUT     SUT from which to get dmesg outut (only valid with -u)

-    If "-s SUT" is used, then it is assume that ssh keys have been exchanged with <username>@sut since this program will automatically get the output of "free" and "dmesg" from the sut.
+    If "-s SUT" is used, then it is assume that ssh keys have been exchanged with <username>@<sut> since this program will automatically get the output of "free" and "dmesg" from the sut.